-Our operating cash requirements consist primarily of working capital needs, operating expenses, capital expenditures, and payments of principal and interest on indebtedness outstanding, which primarily consists of lease and rental obligations at March 31, 2014.
-We believe that cash flow from operating activities, cash on hand of \$99.6 million as of March 31, 2014 and access to capital markets will provide adequate funds to meet our short-and long-term liquidity requirements.
+Our operating cash requirements consist primarily of working capital needs, operating expenses, capital expenditures, and payments of principal and interest on indebtedness outstanding, which primarily consists of lease and rental obligations at March 31, 2015.
+We believe that cash flow from operating activities, cash on hand of \$75.1 million as of March 31, 2015, and access to capital markets will provide adequate funds to meet our short-and long-term liquidity requirements.

-As of March 31, 2014 and March 31, 2013, our total debt was approximately \$0.3 million and \$0.1 million, respectively, comprised of capital lease obligations in both periods.
+As of March 31, 2015 and March 31, 2014, our total debt was approximately \$0.2 million and \$0.3 million, respectively, comprised of capital lease obligations in both periods.

-At March 31, 2014, 100% of our cash and cash equivalents were deposited in bank accounts or invested in highly liquid investments with original maturities of three months or less, including investments in commercial paper, of which 93% is located in the United States.
+At March 31, 2015, 100% of our cash and cash equivalents were deposited in bank accounts or invested in highly liquid investments with original maturity from date of acquisition of three months or less, including investments in commercial paper, of which 88% is located in the United States.
 Therefore, we believe that credit risk is limited with respect to our cash and cash equivalents balances.